-If you experience network communications problems, see Troubleshooting radio communications (p.
-153) for assistance.
+If you experience network communications problems, see Troubleshooting Radio Communications (p.
+125) for assistance.

-13.3 RF407-series radio communications with multiple data loggers through a data logger router
+9.3 RF407-Series radio communications with multiple data loggers using one data logger as a router

 This type of network configuration is useful for communicating around an obstacle, such as a hill or building, or to reach longer distances.